ermelinda-q/pands-weekly-tasks/README.md

 Here you can find:

 - All .py files for each week.
-- File [weekly-tasks.ipynb](/weekly-tasks.ipynb) - containing all .py files in one jupyter file.
+- File [weekly-tasks.ipynb](/weekly-tasks.ipynb) - containing all .py files in one jupyter notebook.
 - .gitignore file.
 - this README file that contains requirements for each weekly task and references used.